link1905/Unity-SummerRest/README.md

   ![](Screenshots/1_guide_5_service.png)
 - Then, create a GET Request to get the information of product **1** (or you may directly create this Request without the previous Service (Products), but remember to fill out the relative path correctly eg. products/1)
   ![](Screenshots/1_guide_6_request.png)
-- Click on `Do Request` to call your endpoint in the editor
+- Click on `Do Request` to call your endpoint in EditMode
   ![](Screenshots/1_guide_7_make_request.png)
 - We are tightly sticking the request to the product 1 (we need to change the path in case we refer to another product).
 The plugin supports `smart string` in typing the relative path of a **Request** (we consider the path of Domain and Service are stable, so currently we do not allow it)
   - You need to embed your dynamic strings inside "{}" eg. "{productId}"